 We are externally managed and advised by CNL Healthcare Corp. ("Advisor"), an affiliate of CNL Financial Group, LLC ("Sponsor").
 The Sponsor is an affiliate of CNL Financial Group, Inc. ("CNL").
-Our Advisor has responsibility for our day-to-day operations, serving as our consultant in connection with policy decisions to be made by our board of directors, and for identifying, recommending and executing on Possible Strategic Alternatives and dispositions on our behalf pursuant to an advisory agreement.
-In May 2022, we extended the advisory agreement with our Advisor through June 2023.
+Our Advisor has responsibility for our day-to-day operations, serving as our consultant in connection with policy decisions to be made by our board of directors, and for identifying, recommending and executing on Possible Strategic Alternatives and dispositions on our behalf pursuant to an advisory agreement (as amended, the "Advisory Agreement").
+In June 2023, we amended the Advisory Agreement and renewed it through June 2025.
 For additional information on our Advisor, its affiliates or other related parties, as well as the fees and reimbursements we pay, see Item 8.
-"Financial Statements and Supplementary Data - Note 12.
+"Financial Statements and Supplementary Data - Note 8.
 Related Party Arrangements."